Miro0o/Docs-Notes/README.md

 		- ↗ [Fermi Paradox](Other%20Networks%20of%20Knowledge/Science%20&%20Application/Extraterrestrial%20Life%20&%20Extraterrestrial%20Intelligence%20(ETI)/Fermi%20Paradox.md)

-### A Glimpse of the Notebook
+### A Glimpse of the Notebook & miniWorldMap ⭐
 As I’ve emphasized throughout, this notebook is structured as a mind map, with extensive links connecting its leaf nodes -- much like the illustration shown at the beginning of this README.
-While the overall hierarchy and relationships between files are clear to me, I find it challenging to convey this structure to others.
-A major reason for this difficulty is the lack of existing tools or software capable of visualizing the notebook in its entirety.

-Ideally, an effective visualization would combine two approaches: bidirectional linking + hierarchical structure.
-Unfortunately, I have not yet found a tool that successfully integrates both.
-Given the rapid advancement of AI, I may consider developing such a tool myself in the future.

-Below are examples of these two styles presented separately.
-The screenshots were taken in January 2026.
+The combination of such bidirectional linking + hierarchical structure is the core idea of the knowledge base.
+However, currently there is no such visualization tool available on the public to present a view like that.
+Therefore, I made one my own (with codex): `miniWorldMap` (==url needed==).
+Please download it from obsidian community plugin market to view the overall knowledge base.

+Below I will introduce the idea of the structure of the knowledge base, by first showing two existing views in separate, then the view combining them, which is supported in `miniWorldMap`.

 > [!TIP]
 >
+> The examples below are presented in a carousel style.
+If you are viewing this within Obsidian, you can scroll horizontally to see additional images displayed in a carousel.
+>
-> The examples are presented in a carousel style.
-For Obsidian to render them correctly, please use CSS snippet:
+> For Obsidian to render them correctly, please use CSS snippet:
 > - `Settings → Appearance → CSS snippets`
 > - Create a file `carousel.css` : (if you use other names you need to change the HTML code below as well)
 > ```css